 If the correct path remains unclear, links to customer service, in depth guides, and even the policy documents are provided.
 This provides everyone a simple way to get a resolution, but without hiding the necessary complexity.

 An interactive HTML/CSS/JS prototype was developed early in the design process.
 This helped the UX team establish a pattern library and style guide.
 The prototype was used extensively for user testing and internal decision making.
-After a private beta, Launch Studio was released in 2017 and the prototype taken offline.
+The style guide helped the engineering team understand low-fidelity Balsamiq prototypes, saving design team resources.
+After a private beta, Launch Studio was released in 2017 and the prototype was taken offline.